chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ### Net Effect Examples

-The following examples illustrate the net effect of a policy and if it grants access to a user:
+The following examples illustrate the net effect of a policy and how it grants access to a user:

 - User1, or any team that user1 belongs to, does not include a policy with the `iam:users:list` action.
   _Net effect_: Access denied to user1 to view the list of users.